Elly0911/DUTech_Innovators/README.md

-Run these commands when you first clone the repository cd <your folder loaction>
+Run these commands when you first clone the repository: cd <your folder loaction>

-# Create a virtual environment
-python -m venv flaskappenv
+1. Create a virtual environment python -m venv flaskappenv

-# Activate the virtual environment (Windows)
+2. Activate the virtual environment (Windows) flaskappenv\Scripts\activate
-flaskappenv\Scripts\activate

-# Install dependencies
+3. Install dependencies
 pip install -r requirements.txt

-# Apply new database migrations (if changes exist)
-flask db init (only run this if the migrations folder is not there when you first clone, otherwise don’t run) flask db upgrade
+4. Apply new database migrations (if changes exist) flask db init (only run this if the migrations folder is not there when you first clone, otherwise don’t run) flask db upgrade